redpelicans/red_tetris_boilerplate/README.md

 It helps:

 * to transpile with Babel ES6 code
-* to bundle with Wbepack JS files and hot reload client's code
+* to bundle with Webpack JS files and hot reload client's code
-* to write tests and check code coverage.
+* to write tests and check code covserage.

 Because we use React, Redux, Node.js and Socket.io, we had to define 3 kinds of unit tests :

-* React ones like explained in redux documentation + `chai-equal-jsx`
+* React ones like explained in redux documentation + [chai-equal-jsx](https://github.com/echenley/chai-equal-jsx)
 * Redux ones, but instead of just testing pure functions, we defined a middleware to test state’s impact after one or many actions.
 * Redux/Socket.io/Node.js, same as before, we use the same middleware but this time we can test state’s updates after socketio messages round trip.